DJSymBiotiX/bsideswpg_ctf/README.md

 asshat
 ------
 Another image challenge.
-You are given the following image (inappropriately resized for your pleasure):
+You are given the following image:
 <img src="https://ctf.bsideswpg.ca/challs/asshat.jpg" style="width: 20%; height: 50%" />
 First clue seemed obvious.
 Figure out what colour #DABCB4 is.
 I opened up the inspector, and changed the colour of the background to the color noted on the card (figured this was the best place to do it, since I could have the image reference right beside it).